-…in which abandoned at the Emperor’s wall I quest alone through the trolls’ forest towards a giant’s Chinese takeaway.
+…in which abandoned at an emperor’s wall I quest alone through a trolls’ forest towards a giant’s Chinese takeaway.

 Zero until Bellingham, recognising which the generous owners of the farm at Horneystead, themselves long distance walkers, have established a ‘Pennine Way Pit Stop’ in one of their sheds.
 Rather than following the Way around their farmhouse rapidly in case the advertised bull appears, bravely enter the gate instead.
 You’ll find an Aladdin’s cave in the yard round to the left.
 The barking dogs are friendly and so is this place with water, hot drinks and a kettle, biccies, a fridge full of cold drinks (observe the donation pot), a place to sit either in or out of the weather and a walkers’ swapshop with first aid stuff and all kinds of other bits and bobs free for the taking or leaving.
 There’s even a tumble dryer, which they don’t mind you using to air your sleeping bag.
 Remember to set it to synthetic (!) and to drop a few bob in the pot for electrickery.